Contributing Gear Writer

 Cons: No reinforcements on knuckles or palm

 686 is a by-riders-for-riders brand that knows what the people want: a warm glove that won’t break the bank.
-The Primer gloves are super light for the warmth they provide, and felt great even while hand-dragging in the coastal slush.
+The Primer gloves are super light for the warmth they provide, and they felt great even while hand-dragging in the coastal slush.
 Their proprietary InfiDry membrane isn’t GORE-TEX, and so we were a bit skeptical of how well it could hold up in coastal conditions.
-Surprisingly enough, the gloves held up well, and although the outer shell did get bogged down a bit by moisture, adding to the weight, water didn’t penetrate beneath the outer layer and our hands stayed dry.
-This is actually a pretty impressive feat and has us believing that 686 is onto something with their tech.
+Surprisingly enough, the gloves held up well, and although the outer shell did get bogged down a bit by moisture, adding to the weight, water didn’t penetrate beneath the outer layer, and our hands stayed dry.
+This is actually a pretty impressive feat and has us believing that 686 is onto something with its tech.

-Like most gloves, they did have a DWR coating so it’s important to keep that maintained, but for a good glove that will keep you warm and dry and cost less than most people’s aprés bills, this is a solid choice for those who don’t want to break the bank.
+Like most gloves, they did have a DWR coating, so it’s important to keep that maintained, but for a good glove that will keep you warm and dry and cost less than most people’s aprés bills, this is a solid choice for those who don’t want to break the bank.

 Check Price on Evo